kwynncom/true-random-numbers-from-microphone/README.md

 I've tested with 10 seconds and I think 20.
 I am pretty sure I've never had a single rngtest failure, which is better than some true hardware generators.

+44 is the size of a WAV (RIFF) header - http://www.topherlee.com/software/pcm-tut-wavformat.html

+I have to throw out between 40,000 - 50,000 bytes because they are not random until that range.
+I am not sure why this is.
+One theory is that it takes a moment for the recording system to calibrate how loud the input is.

 **************
-The /v001 folder contains my earliest attempts.
+The /v001 (possibly /arch/v001) folder contains my earliest attempts.

 The current index.php is rather ugly in several ways.
 One is that the loops are partially redundant.
 I will likely clean it up, but I might not.
 I wanted to get the results out, and we'll see how long my interest is maintained.